Texas free child care assistance programs and daycare vouchers.

 Assistance is only offered for children under the age of 13.
 In addition, the family will need to meet established low income guidelines.
 Parents will also need to be currently receiving or in the process of transitioning off of government and public assistance, or they may be receiving protective services from the state.

 Other conditions may be put into place by your local county or Workforce Development Board as well.
 This will be set based on where you live in Texas.
+The day care assistance can be provided along with other funds too, including financial help for single mothers.
 Some examples of this are below.

 Your county may decide to provide free child care assistance programs to children up to age 19 if they are disabled.
 There may be a sliding fee arrangement put into place in which the parent needs to pay a portion of the cost so the state will only subsidize a portion of your bills.
 Additional income limits may be put into place that are based on Texas median income levels.
 Attendance policies may be incorporated as well, and your county may set priorities on who can receive help.
 All of this can be determined at the local level.

 Parents who are enrolled will have the option of selecting either state regulated or relative providers.
 Some of these available resources have received additional state or federal government accreditation as well.
 This will help ensure your child is as safe as possible.
 While not recommended, parents also may select from providers who are listed, but not regulated by the state.